Biometric Access Control System in Kenya

 You can also configure the access control device to use a combination of the above authentication options.
 This will help you achieve higher security levels e.g. you can combine pin and fingerprint.

-With biometric access control devices, you can use the fingerprints as the unique identifier.
+With biometric access management devices, you can use the fingerprints as the unique identifier.
 In a more advanced setup, you can scan the retina to authenticate users.
-Based on our extensive experience, we are ranked among the best biometric access control systems in Kenya.
+Based on our extensive experience, we are ranked among the best access management installers in Kenya.
 Now as we conclude, we advise our clients to automate their security systems.
 And to deploy only the tried and tested biometric devices.

 Please contact us today by filling out the form below or call us.
-We would be thrilled to design for your door access control systems in Kenya that meet your needs.
-We also deal with high precision Garrett metal detectors.
+We would be thrilled to design for you the best biometric access control system that meets your needs.
+We also deal with high precision metal detectors.